cwag-gh/pywebedit/README.md

 - Allow distribution of resulting programs as standalone html files, which can be run directly from the browser, and shared using Google Drive
+- These files should also be able to be run fully offline using the same files as from the original download
 - Maximize vertical space for coding on a Chromebook